Undergraduate courses search

 This course is unique in offering you the opportunity to develop a broad understanding of the relationship between digital media and society from a social science perspective.
 You will use innovative digital methods to research digital media in society, and learn to make digital media products that focus on the needs of the user.

-In this richly diverse interdisciplinary degree, you'll study the momentous questions in philosophy, religion, and ethics that matter most to you.
-From the value of religious faith and practices to the ethics of climate change or euthanasia, you'll develop a sophisticated understanding of the history of ideas and learn to develop and defend your own critical perspectives within the context of global events.
+In this diverse interdisciplinary degree, you'll study momentous questions, from the value of religious faith, spirituality and wellbeing to the ethics of climate change or euthanasia.
+You'll develop a sophisticated understanding of the history of ideas and develop your own critical perspectives.

-Combining business management with modern languages and cultures gives your degree a truly global focus.
-You'll study key areas of business management, such as corporate social responsibility, marketing, operations and supply chain management, alongside one or two of these languages: Catalan, Czech, Dutch, French, German, Portuguese, Russian and Spanish.
+Combining business management with modern languages and cultures gives your degree a global focus.
+You’ll study key areas of business management, such as organisational behaviour, marketing, operations management, and strategy alongside Catalan, Czech, Dutch, French, German, Portuguese or Spanish.

 This degree gives you the chance to really think deeply about some of the big debates going on in the world right now.
 You'll discuss questions of ethics, justice, legitimacy and human rights, and use your knowledge of philosophy and political theory to underpin your arguments.
 You'll learn about the thoughts of major figures such as Plato, Kant and Marx, as well as those of less well known figures, and analyse how these theories can be applied to current political debates.